zoobiasyyed/c0824-code-solutions/css-flexbox/css-flexbox-quiz-notes.md

 - What is the default `flex-direction` of a `flex` container?

+the default is row

 - What is the default `flex-wrap` of a `flex` container?

+the default is nowrap

 - What axis do the `justify-content` properties work on?

+the main axis

 - What axis do the `align-items` properties work on?

+the cross axis

 ## Notes